samuelclk/ETH-node-alerts-TG-bot/README.md

 **Timeout Handling:** The script includes a timeout (e.g., 5 seconds), ensuring that if the client doesn't respond within a reasonable timeframe, it's considered "down."
 This helps differentiate between an unresponsive service and one that's simply slow to reply.

+**Send Alert Message:** Finally, the script sends a message to the chat groups designated for each endpoint that was checked if it is “down” or “cannot be reached”.
+This completes the downtime alerts flow.

 # How to use

 ## Hosting the script